michaeldavie/env_canada/README.md

 ```

-`ECHistoricalRange` provides historical weather data for a within a specific range and handles the update by itself.
+`ECHistoricalRange` provides historical weather data within a specific range and handles the update by itself.

-The ECHistoricalRange object instantiated with at least a station ID and a daterange.
+The ECHistoricalRange object is instantiated with at least a station ID and a daterange.
 One could add language, and granularity (hourly, daily (default)).

 The data can then be used as pandas DataFrame, XML (requires pandas >=1.3.0) and csv